 Mount a metal bar on the kitchen wall under the cabinets with hooks or small baskets to hold serving utensils—just be sure they aren’t too close to stove burners.

 Aluminum foil, Saran wrap, and sandwich and freezer baggies can sometimes take up a whole drawer of space in a normal sticks-and-bricks home.
-But why not use a small section of wall or the inside of a cabinet door to mount a metal holder for these items?
+But why not use a small section of the wall or the inside of a cabinet door to mount a metal holder for these items?
 I’ve found it to work very well in an out-of-the-way location.

 Here’s a few examples put to good use: